 Chances are, like me you can get by without the need for a whole bunch of specialized equipment and can focus on a good desk, chair and IT kit to make your work as easy and as comfortable as possible.

-How to Calculate I have Enough Office Space
+How to Calculate if I have Enough Office Space

 - Measure or obtain the dimensions of every piece of ‘stand-alone’ equipment that has its footprint.
 For example, if you are a Chiropractor and must have a treatment table, measure its length, width and height.